br4dy5/urlstripscan/README.md

 # urlstripscan
-Strips provided link of O365 SafeLink wrapping, replaces identifying email addresses, submits to urlscan.io
+This script will take a URL, including one encoded by O365 SafeLinks and Base64, strip out attributable email addresses, run it through urlscan.io, and provide links to analysis & screenshot.
+This will allow for analysis without attribution.

 ## Acquire urlscan.io API Key
 Details available here: https://urlscan.io/about-api/